Skip to content

 The CFA Team in SA

-The global programme is delivered by PwC, in collaboration with Ricardo.
+The global programme is delivered by PwC.
 The National Business Initiative (NBI) in partnership with GreenCape have been appointed as the national delivery partners for the CFA South Africa.

 Delivery Partners